 A number of factors drive the need for additional regional water supply including rapid population growth, cyclical drought, increased population densities in cities, economic competitiveness and aquifer sustainability.

 Finding solutions to securing additional regional water supply is a big goal; one that will require long-term planning and the collaboration of many stakeholders.
-Other parts of the country are taking a regional water supply approach and building additional regional infrastructure to meet the water supply needs of their member communities.
-In southwest Missouri, the northeast corner of Oklahoma and the southeast corner of Kansas, Tri-State Water Resource Coalition is leading a pro-active effort to securing adequate, quality water supplies for the future prosperity of our region.
+Other parts of the State and the country are taking a regional water supply approach and building additional regional infrastructure to meet the water supply needs of their member communities.
+In southwest Missouri, Tri-State Water Resource Coalition is leading a pro-active effort to secure adequate, affordable water supplies for the future prosperity of our region.

 Defining and Securing Additional Sources of Water